History of Warsaw

 The aftermath of the Warsaw Uprising in October, 1944.
 The Old Town lays in ruins.

-The statue of King Zygmunt after the column supporting it was blown up following the end of the Warsaw Uprising.
+The statue of King Zygmunt after the column supporting it was blown up.

 Post-War Years, the Socialist Utopia and the Iron Curtain (1945 to 1989):